 Despite the technological changes which affected the way of media content consumption, we believe that we are well-positioned to capture the market opportunities by having a large content reserve.
-During the Track Record Period and up to the Latest Practicable Date, we had distributed over 780 titles of media content.
-As at the Latest Practicable Date, we had been granted licensing rights of 403 active titles of media content and of which over 190 titles had a remaining licensing period of over three years.
+During the Track Record Period and up to the Latest Practicable Date, we had distributed over 740 titles of media content.
+As at the Latest Practicable Date, we had been granted licensing rights of 381 titles of media content and of which over 200 titles had a remaining licence period of over three years.
 We had historically distributed many highly popular animation series, drama series from Korea, Taiwan and the PRC, and Japanese variety shows throughout the Asia Pacific region which we believe was due to our in-depth understanding of market trends and industry insights.
 Since our establishment in 2000 and up to the Latest Practicable Date, we had distributed hit animation series including "Cardcaptor Sakura", "City Hunter", "Fullmetal Alchemist", "INITIAL D", "Mobile Suit Gundam Wing", "Pleasant Goat and Big Big Wolf", "Ultraman Tiga" and "Yu-Gi-Oh!" and live-action series, "Coffee Prince", "It Started with a Kiss", "Meteor Garden", "My Girl" and "The Prince Who Turns Into a Frog".

 Leveraging our strong experience in our Media Content Distribution Business, our Group also engages in the Brand Licensing Business, where we are involved in the licensing of various rights in relation to brands owned by brand licensors including certain merchandising rights, for the use in toys, apparels and footwear, health and beauty products, food and beverage; location-based entertainment rights for events, theme parks, shopping malls, cafes and restaurants; and promotion rights in the Asia Pacific region.
 Under our Brand Licensing Business, we (i) source various brands directly from the licensors and sub-licence such rights directly to our customers, or (ii) serve as an agent for certain brand licensors to, among others, help them identify, and negotiate licensing terms with, the potential customers.
 Our Brand Licensing Business had further expanded after MAIL, a company principally engaged in Brand Licensing Business, became our wholly owned subsidiary in August 2018.
 After completion of our acquisition of 100% interest in MAIL in August 2018 and up to the Latest Practicable Date, our Group, through MAIL and our other subsidiaries, was also involved in the licensing of brands of "Garfield", "Le Petit Prince", "MONOPOLY", "Moomin", "Mr. Men Little Miss", "PAC-MAN", "Peppa Pig", "PJ Masks", "ROBOCAR POLI" and "TRANSFORMERS".
-During the Track Record Period and up to the Latest Practicable Date, we had been involved in the licensing of over 160 brands, of which 112 brands remained active.
-As confirmed by our Directors, during the Track Record Period and up to the Latest Practicable Date, we had not experienced difficulties in renewing our brand licensing agreements or brand agency agreement with our licensors upon expiration of such agreements.
+During the Track Record Period and up to the Latest Practicable Date, we had been involved in the licensing of over 150 brands, of which 107 brands remained active.
+As confirmed by our Directors, we have not experienced difficulties in renewing our brand licensing agreements or brand agency agreement with our licensors upon expiration of such agreements.

-For the three years ended 31 March 2018 and the seven months ended 31 October 2018, we generated revenue of approximately HK\$147.9 million, HK\$234.1 million, HK\$291.1 million and HK\$327.4 million from our Media Content Distribution Business, representing approximately 86.5%, 88.7%, 92.8% and 93.0% of our total revenue, respectively, while we generated revenue of approximately HK\$23.1 million, HK\$29.8 million, HK\$22.8 million and HK\$24.7 million from our Brand Licensing Business, representing approximately 13.5%, 11.3%, 7.2% and 7.0% of our total revenue, respectively.
+For the three years ended 31 March 2018 and the three months ended 30 June 2018, we generated revenue of HK\$147.9 million, HK\$234.1 million, HK\$291.1 million and HK\$143.4 million from our Media Content Distribution Business, representing 86.5%, 88.7%,92.8% and 95.5% of our total revenue, respectively, while we generated revenue of HK\$23.1 million, HK\$29.8 million, HK\$22.8 million and HK\$6.7 million from our Brand Licensing Business, representing 13.5%, 11.3%, 7.2% and 4.5% of our total revenue, respectively.